rodgon81/esphome/esphome/components/dxs238xw/readme.md

         inverted: no
 ```

-## UART Connection for update firmware
+# UART Connection for update firmware

 Communication with the energy meters is through [UART](https://esphome.io/components/uart.html).
 The following image shows the internal ESP8266 module in the energy meter, and its connections.

 ![dxs238xw](img_readme/dxs238xw_uart.jpg)

-## Add External Component in ESPHome
+# Add External Component in ESPHome

 Since this component (`dxs238xw`) is not native to ESPHome, you must integrate it in the following way in the code editor.
+[External Component](https://esphome.io/components/external_components)

 ```yaml
 external_components: